What is Domain Warming and how does it affect Email Deliverability?

 How Domain Warming Boost Email Marketing Performance?

 Often bloggers describe domain marketing as a strategy to boost email deliverability.
-But businesses boost the overall performance of email marketing campaigns in several ways by sending emails from a warm domain.
+However, businesses boost the overall performance of email marketing campaigns in several ways by sending emails from a warm domain.

 Increased Email Deliverability